manya-bansal1302/Project-NetflixGPT-/README.md

 -sign uo user display name an dprofile picture ypdate -if the user is not logged in redirect / browse to login page and vice-versa -Unsubscibe to the onAuthStateChanged callback
+-Add hardcoded values to constants filr
+-registered for TMDB API and created an app  & get access oken Get data from TMDB and playing movies list API